plowsai/gpt-finetune/README.md

 # Easy Finetuning
-clean your data using python and fine-tune GPT using node.js
+Clean your data using python and fine-tune GPT using node.js

 ## Clean your Data